 The Fond du Lac Housing Authority has a resident council that includes representatives from Rosalind Apartments, Westnor Apartments and Grand Court Apartments.
 This council provides guidance to Housing Authority staff on proposed initiatives and programs as well as feedback policy changes.
-City staff also encourages public housing residents to participate in broader community initiatives, such as sending the Housing Authority upcoming openings on City Boards and Commissions and encouraging interested residents to serve onthose committees that meet their interests.
-Due to COVID19, Housing Authority staff increased efforts to communicate with residents due to limitations on gatherings and social distancing requirements.
+City staff also encourages public housing residents to participate in broader community initiatives, such as sending the Housing Authority upcoming openings on City Boards and Commissions and encouraging interested residents to serve on those committees that meet their interests.

-The Housing Authority staff is very proactive abd supportive of residents that continue to make improvements/advancements in employments and financial stability.
-For example, they share information and resources on financial programs, such as credit counseling, for those that may be able to move towards homeowenership.
+The Housing Authority staff is very proactive and supportive of residents that continue to make improvements/advancements in employments and financial stability.
+For example, they share information and resources on financial programs, such as credit counseling, for those that may be able to move towards homeownership.
 Housing Authority staff makes referrals to Habitat for Humanity or Advocap for their homeownership opportunities.
 In addition, the City works with the Housing Authority to promote housing opportunities through the CDBG Program and/or Neighborhood Stabilization Program.
 The City utilizes these monies to rehabilitate homes and sell them to income eligible homebuyers.
-Once they are ready for sale, City staff notifies the Housing Authority and they hare with residents that are potentially ready for homeownership.
+Once they are ready for sale, City staff notifies the Housing Authority and they share with residents that are potentially ready for homeownership.